rezor-coder/rezor-app-frontend/README.md

    gem install cocoapods

 Wait for the installation to complete.
 Once it's done, you can proceed with the iOS setup steps mentioned above.

+## Feature

+Once you have the application running, you can perform the following actions:

++ **Create a new wallet**: Generate a new wallet address and private key pair.

++ **Import an existing wallet**: Import an existing wallet using a mnemonic phrase or private key.

++ **Send and receive cryptocurrencies**: Send and receive various cryptocurrencies securely.

++ **View transaction history**: Track your transaction history conveniently within the application.

+## Technologies Used

+In this project we have used following technologies:

++ React.js
++ React-native
++ Web3.js
++ Crypto.js